michaljaz/pump-trader/README.md

 # pump-trader
-Simple and smart solana bot, that trades tokens on pump.fun.
+Pump.fun sniping bot that can buy and sell tokens

 ## Which connections bot uses?
 - *pumpportal.fun*: to receive info about new tokens & trades